sandy-06/portfolio/README.md

 ��# portfolio
-This project was to start my first Portfolio of my work.
-I only had 2 actuall projects to put in but I used placeholders for some other.
-I was a great learning exercise using html and css with no starter code.
+This is my growing and changing portfolio with my increasing knowledge and projects to show.
+It will be under constant revision as my skills grow.

 Installation:
 Just hit the link.
 Really nothing more to do.